 - A person who has complained to their manager or colleague about being targeted or discriminated against.

 - A person has ‘blown the whistle’ on illegal activity by reporting the misconduct to the appropriate authoritative members, whether that be internally within a business or externally to the Police or Fair Work Commission.

 - A person who has received threats of harm or punishment.

-- A person who is excluded from social events, opportunities or have been demoted for no plausible reason based on work performance.
+- A person who is excluded from social events, and opportunities or have been demoted for no plausible reason based on work performance.

 - A person who has been abused, belittled, insulted or criticised.
 The person may feel that they are unable to share their views and values without the fear of being punished or berated.

 The next step is to seek legal advice as each circumstance and policy is unique to each business.
-At Legal Kitz we can help you understand more about victimisation laws and employment law matters.
+At Legal Kitz, we can help you understand more about victimisation laws and employment law matters.

 How do equal employment opportunity laws protect job applicants?